sahithyandev/s3/src/content/docs/artificial-intelligence/09-searching-problem.md

 ## Measuring performance

+### Completeness

-- Completeness: Is the algorithm guaranteed to find a solution when there is one, and to correctly report failure when there is not?
+Whether the algorithm is guaranteed to find a solution if one exists, and to correctly report failure if none exists.

+### Cost Optimality

-- Cost optimality: Does it find a solution with the lowest path cost of all solutions?
-Also referred to as admissibility or optimality.
+Aka. optimality or admissibility.
+Whether the algorithm finds a solution with the lowest possible path cost among all solutions.

+### Time Complexity

-- Time complexity: How long does it take to find a solution?
-Can be measured in seconds, or more abstractly by the number of states and actions considered.
+How long the algorithm takes to find a solution.
+Can be quantified in actual time (seconds) or more abstractly by the number of states and actions considered during the search.

+### Space Complexity

-- Space complexity: How much memory is needed to perform the search?
+How much memory is required to perform the search.